fschaffner/websearchr/README.md

 websearchr
 ==========

 The goal of **websearchr** is to provide a convenient way of accessing domains and searching popular websites directly from the R console.
 When working on small screens in particular, switching from the R console to the browser window, opening a new tab, navigating to the desired website and finally searching for the search terms requires around 3-6 clicks.
 As one is working mainly in the R console, it is more convenient to start typing the search terms right away, without having to go through the process mentioned above.
-For example, `stackoverflow("my r problem")` will open the stackoverflow search for "my r problem" in a new browser tab automatically.
+For example, `stackoverflow("my r problem")` will open the Stackoverflow search for "my r problem" in a new browser tab automatically.

 Currently supported websites: